WestinSherman/ReactUdemyRerun/README.md

     S_63(622), here Colt shows us more on Props which make it more dynamic.
 Added another attribute.
     S_63(623), here I learn that you can and how to set defaults for the attributes.
     So if you don't give one, the default will show up.
+    S_63(624), the curly braces {} tell React that we want it to treat whatever is inbetween them as javascript.
+It is also know as the syntax to escape JSX.
+So if you want to put an object into escaped javascript then you would do this:
+    {{a:1, b:2}}.